 Spaghetti squash mixed with organic cream of mushroom soup, tomato sauce, cheese and tender turkey pieces, then topped with crunchy Panko breadcrumb topping and baked until bubbly and golden.
 This spaghetti squash casserole was SO delicious, comforting and at same time guilt free.
-After trying spaghetti squash quiche with kale and mushrooms, I have experimented with a few casseroles using spaghetti squash instead of traditional pasta (see vegetarian baked spaghetti squash casserole).
+After trying spaghetti squash quiche with kale and mushrooms, I have experimented with a few casseroles using spaghetti squash instead of traditional pasta.

 My kids do not like spaghetti squash, so I made them another one with whole wheat spaghetti, and me and Alex had the squash lighter version.
 Making two casseroles at once saves a lot of time.
 I was already making a mess in the kitchen, so why not?!
 You could always freeze the leftovers.